microsoft/vscode-python-devicesimulator/docs/developers-setup.md

 ## Repository structure (important files)

 - src
-  - ./adafruit_circuitplayground : our mock library
+  - `adafruit_circuitplayground` : our mock library
-  - ./extension.ts : our extension code
+  - `extension.ts` : our extension code
-  - ./setup.py : the file containing the code ran by the Python process spawned by the extension, responsible for running the user's code
+  - `setup.py` : the file containing the code ran by the Python process spawned by the extension, responsible for running the user's code
-  - ./view : React side
+  - `view` : React side
-    - ./components
+    - `components/`
-    - ./cpx/ and ./Simulator.tsx : contain the React components and objects to display and handle the simulator webview
+    - `cpx/` and `Simulator.tsx` : contain the React components and objects to display and handle the simulator webview